cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 Before looking at the specific Compose elements, you need to define what the _regular_ Docker elements are.

 You will run containers.
-You can start giving them meaningful names:
+You can start by giving them meaningful names:

 * Alice's containers: `sentry-alice`, `val-alice`, and `kms-alice`.
-* Bob's containers: `sentry-bob`, and `val-bob`.
+* Bob's containers: `sentry-bob` and `val-bob`.
 * Carol's containers: `node-carol`.

 Docker lets you simulate private networks.
 To meaningfully achieve the above target setup in terms of network separation, you use Docker's user-defined networks.
 This means:

-* Alice's validator and KMS are on their own private network, name it `net-alice-kms`.
+* Alice's validator and KMS are on their own private network: name it `net-alice-kms`.
-* Alice's validator and sentry are on their own private network, name it `net-alice`.
+* Alice's validator and sentry are on their own private network: name it `net-alice`.
-* Bob's validator and sentry are on their own private network, name it `net-bob`.
+* Bob's validator and sentry are on their own private network: name it `net-bob`.
-* There is a public network on which sentries and Carol's node run, name it `net-public`.
+* There is a public network on which both sentries and Carol's node run: name it `net-public`.

-Although every machine on the network is a bit different, in terms of Docker images, there are only two image types:
+Although every machine on the network is a bit different, in terms of Docker images there are only two image types:

-1. The Tendermint nodes, i.e. validators, sentries and regular nodes will run `checkersd` within containers created from a single Docker image.
+1. The Tendermint nodes (i.e. validators, sentries, and regular nodes) will run `checkersd` within containers created from a single Docker image.
 2. The Tendermint KMS node will run TMKMS from a different Docker image.

 ### The node image

 The node image contains, and runs by default, the Checkers executable.
 You first have to compile it, and then build the image.

-Build the executable(s) that will be launched by Docker Compose within Docker images.
-Depending on your platform, you would use `checkersd-linux-amd64` or `checkersd-linux-arm64`.
+First build the executable(s) that will be launched by Docker Compose within the Docker images.
+Depending on your platform, you will use `checkersd-linux-amd64` or `checkersd-linux-arm64`.

 Update your `Makefile` with: